statechamp103/Natours/README.md

   - Delete a tour that's no longer available

  <h2>Database</h2>
-  The application uses a MongoDB database implemented with Mongoose.
+  The application uses a MongoDB database implemented with Mongoose Schemas/Models.

   <h2>Testing</h2>
   API testing and documentation done using Postman.